jericovalino/Flex-Defect-Detection/README.md

 * Open the script using code editor, then edit the default "PATHS" to match your set-up.
 Save.
 * Test the scripts by openning it.
 * If the scripts open without trowing any errors, you can now re-open the script using code editor and save it as "flex_defect_detection.pyw"
-* Create a shortcut in the Desktop by clicking your way tru the following.
+* Create a shortcut in Desktop by clicking your way tru the following.
 > In Desktop, click the mouse right button>> click "New">> click "Shortcut">> paste the absulute path of the script in the text field or you can click the "Browse" button and find the script>> click "Next">> Enter the name you want>> click "Finish"

 #### User's Guide